Home Reports UK Jewelry and Accessories Ecommerce Industry Report

 Organic Social for UK Jewelry and Accessories Stores

-Instagram has historically been the dominant organic social channel for UK jewelry and accessories stores, but its contribution to total traffic has eroded meaningfully over the past year.
-In May 2025, Instagram accounted for 8.5% of average total traffic (approximately 1,049 visits).
-By May 2026, that share had fallen to 6.4% — representing around 731 visits per store — a decline of -2.1 percentage points year-over-year.
-The steepest drop occurred between January and February 2026, when Instagram's traffic share collapsed from 9.5% to just 5.0%, recovering only partially since.
-This compression is particularly notable given that average total traffic across the segment has remained relatively stable, suggesting the issue is Instagram-specific rather than a site-wide traffic problem.
-The benchmark data reinforces this shift: stores posted an average of 3.17 posts per week in April 2026, but that figure dropped to 0.0 posts per week in May 2026 — a complete halt in Instagram publishing activity for the average store in the most recent month.
-With an average engagement rate of just 0.008%, organic reach on Instagram is delivering diminishing returns, potentially explaining the reduced posting investment.
+Instagram's contribution to total traffic among UK jewelry and accessories stores has declined sharply over the past year.
+In April 2025, Instagram accounted for 9.2% of average total traffic (approximately 1,175 visits per store).
+By June 2026, that share had fallen to 6.6%, representing around 767 average visits — a drop of roughly -35% in absolute traffic volume from peak.
+The steepest deterioration occurred between January and February 2026, when Instagram's traffic share collapsed from 9.4% to 5.0% in a single month, recovering only modestly since.
+This structural decline suggests that organic Instagram reach is becoming a less reliable traffic driver for this segment, even as overall site traffic has remained relatively stable in the 11,000–13,000 visit range.
+The benchmark data reinforces this concern: average Instagram posts per week fell from 3.64 in May 2026 to 0.0 in June 2026 — a complete halt in publishing activity for the most recent month.
+With an average engagement rate of just 0.008%, content output and audience interaction are both under significant strain.

 Website Performance for UK Jewelry and Accessories Stores